Last updated June 2023

 The sound of engines whistling seems to me to be an important part of the steam era.
 In and around the station area, engines whistle predominantly for two reasons - one whistle to warn that they are about to move, and two whistles to indicate to the signalman that they have shunted as far as they need and are waiting for points to be changed.
 I’m unlikely ever to change to DCC, so is there an alternative solution?

-On Plumpton Green there are only four places where whistles are required - at the two platform ends, and at the north and south cross-overs, used for running round.
+On Plumpton Green there are only five places where whistles are required - at the two platform ends, at the north and south cross-overs, used for running round, and the exit from the yard.
 An obvious solution seemed to be to fit speakers at certain locations, driven by some kind of sound system.

 I spent many hours searching the internet for a manufacturer of steam whistle sound systems, but failed to find anything - perhaps because with the advent of DCC nobody buys such things?
 I did toy with the idea of DCC, either with the thought of a full blown conversion of locos and layout, or the potential for using DCC sound modules in fixed positions.
 Neither appealed very much on account of cost and time.